-Service Model Primary Fo Mell and 2011) from ance, Client Perspe ective Provider Perspective Use Cases Infrastructure The capal bility Renting and Provisioning of Suitable for as a Service provided to the managing computing organizations that (IaaS) consumer is to computing resources in a want full control over provision processing, storage, networks, and other fundamental computing resources where the consumer can deploy and run arbitrary software. resources in a virtualized infrastructure. virtualized infrastructure. their infrastructure resources (virtual machines, networks, storage) that want their flexibility in customizing software stack and applications, including data processing and backup.Examples: Amazon EC2, Microsoft Azure, etc. Platform as a Service (PaaS) The capability provided to the consumer is to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
+Infrastructure as a Service (IaaS) The capability provided to the consumer is to provision processing, storage, networks, and other fundamental computing resources where the consumer can deploy and run arbitrary software.
+Renting and managing computing resources in a virtualized infrastructure.
+Provisioning of computing resources in a virtualized infrastructure.
+Suitablefororganizationsthatwant full control overtheirinfrastructureresources(virtualmachines, networks,storage) that want theirflexibilityincustomizing softwarestack and applications,includingdataprocessingandbackup.Examples:AmazonEC2, Platform as a Service (PaaS) The capability provided to the consumer is to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 Easing applications deployment without taking care of the infrastructure and middleware.
 Dependency on provider's platform.
 Provisioning and management of the platform.
-Suitable for developers and organizations that want to develop, deploy and maintain applications without the burden of managing the underlying infrastructure (virtual machines, network and storage), that is provisioned and deployed by the providers.
+Microsoft Azure, etc. Suitable for developers and organizations that want to develop, deploy and maintain applications without the burden of managing the underlying infrastructure (virtual machines, network and storage), that is provisioned and deployed by the providers.
 Examples: Google App Engine, Microsoft Azure App Services, etc. Software as a Service (SaaS) The capability provided to the consumer is to use the provider's applications running on a cloud infrastructure.
 Using directly sorftware applications via Internet (e.g., web browser or using a client), decreasing costs related to licences.
 Provisioning and management of the software applications, including customer support.
 It enables organizations to focus on their core business activities while relying on the expertise and infrastructure provided by the SaaS provider.
 Examples: Google Drive, Dropbox, Microsoft 365.